weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Since pe V, forall pe E, itis clear that Ec Gn Y.

-By our choice of ¥,, we have ¥, n Y = E for every p € E, so that Gn Yc E. Thus E=G n Y, and one half of the theorem is proved.
+By our choice of ¥,, we have ¥, n Y = E for every p  \in  E, so that Gn Yc E. Thus E=G n Y, and one half of the theorem is proved.

 Conversely, if G is open in X and E=G Nn Y, every pe FE has a